openjournals/joss-reviews/issue_template.md

-### :warning: Please do not open issues on this repository :warning:
+### :warning: STOP!!!!
+Please do not open issues on this repository :warning:

 This repository is _exclusively_ for JOSS pre-review and review issues.
 These are generated as part of our submission process.